 Don’t run your air conditioner while it’s submerged in water.
 Doing so could create an electrical shock hazard or even ruin the internal system components.

 To skip this damage, switch off the power to the air conditioning and thermostat.
 The easiest method for doing this is to go to the HVAC and thermostat breakers in your junction box and switch them to the “off” position.
-If you require a second opinion, call an air conditioning service company like Service Experts Heating & Air Conditioning.
+If you require a second opinion, call an air conditioning service company like Stevenson Service Experts.

 Once the rain subsides, you want your system to dry out quickly.
 Siphon off standing water, if possible, and pick up any debris from the surrounding area.